akash-network/docs/providers/build-a-cloud-provider/kubernetes-cluster-for-akash-providers/step-4-ansible-inventory.md

 ```

 * Within the YAML file’s “all” stanza and prior to the “hosts” sub-stanza level  - insert the following vars stanza
-* We currently recommend disabling TCP offloading on vxlan.calico interface until calico fixes a related bug.
-This only applies when Calico is configured to use VXLAN encapsulation.
-Read more about this bug [here](https://github.com/kubernetes-sigs/kubespray/pull/9261#issuecomment-1248844913).

 ```
 vars: